StevenRice99/COMP-4770/readme.md

 3. **Design and implement an additional goal-oriented behaviour and a corresponding evaluator and relevant features.
 For example, MoveToCover or CaptureTheFlag.
 Document what you did and how it works.**

 - **All soldier logic can be found in "Assets > Scripts > Project > Agents > SoldierAgent.cs" where all code is fully documented to go into even more detail than this.**
+  - At first glance, this method may not directly seem like goal-oriented behaviour design in terms of how the provided library or Buckland's book outlines it, but, this is just a result how I designed [Easy AI](https://github.com/StevenRice99/Easy-AI "Easy AI") over this semester as I will explain:
+    - I designed [Easy AI](https://github.com/StevenRice99/Easy-AI "Easy AI") with the idea of it being very approachable to someone with limited Unity experience and thus classes are larger and not as component based as I would normally do with Unity.
+      - On this topic, one of the greatest difficulties other students in the class that would ask me for help would tend to have was they tended to get lost or overwhelmed with how modular and components based the templates were.
+I would explain to them that modular components are a best practice for Unity, but, given most students only have Unity experience from COMP-3770 and nothing else, trying to understand all components of such a large library seemed to overwhelm them at times.
+Thus, why I took a completely opposite approach with [Easy AI](https://github.com/StevenRice99/Easy-AI "Easy AI") to limit the number of components needed, which could be something to consider with developing class libraries for future COMP-3770 and COMP-4770 classes (perhaps more so for COMP-4770 where the focus isn't necessarily Unity specific, and keep more modular components for COMP-3770 to teach students best Unity practices).
+    - Since I built up functionality over each assignment, the "goals" are often all part of the same class but how the behaviours are built on top of each other can still be seen:
+      - The soldiers make their top-level decisions taking into account what their role on the team is, if they or the enemy has the flag, how much health they have, what weapons have ammo, and how far the enemy they are fighting is or if they even see or hear any enemies to begin with.
+These then will decide where the enemy will move to which is done with pathfinding.
+      - A path is then determined and the soldier's base agent class starts the behaviour of following the path.
+      - This pathfinding behaviour then calls the steer behaviour towards the next point in the path.
+      - Upon being close enough to the point in the path, the agent will remove it from the path to begin seeking towards the next point.
 - My soldiers are capable of collecting and capturing the enemy flag as well as hunting down an enemy which is carrying the flag and then moving to return their flag.
   - Each team designates a soldier as the collector which will with a path to the enemy flag and once having it will find a path back to their base to capture it.
   - Each team has designated defenders that will move to kill an enemy which has taken the flag and return it to their base.